top of page

 The Job Search Landscape is Changing with AI Screening

-In the past ten years, Applicant Tracking Systems have introduced more automated capabilities for searching candidate databases by identifying relevant keywords and skills for more efficient candidate selection.
-The advent of AI and machine learning has started to change the landscape of recruitment processes:
+About 15 years ago, Applicant Tracking Systems introduced capabilities for manually searching candidate databases by identifying and searching relevant keywords and skills.
+The advent of AI and machine learning has slowly started to change the landscape of how candidate profiles are sourced and assessed.
+A few ways talent selection is changing:

 • Assessing candidate relevancy scores and match prediction for interview selection